searchisko/searchisko/documentation/rest-api/management/config_search_fulltext_facets_fields.md

 **configuration API id:** `search_fulltext_facets_fields`

 This configuration enables configuration of [faceted search](http://en.wikipedia.org/wiki/Faceted_search) capabilities in Searchisko.
-Facet can be calculated on a document fields having correctly setup [mapping][] and [analysis][].
+Facet can be calculated on a document fields having correctly setup [mapping][mapping] and [analysis][analysis].
 It is also important to note that calculation of facets can be system resources intensive (usually it requires more JVM Heap).
 Because of this the faceted search is limited to configured fields only.

 Configuration of facet-enabled fields has the following format: